Union Wins the Battle of Gettysburg

 The Battle of Gettysburg produced the greatest number of casualties in the Civil War.
 In all, between 46,000 and 51,000 men were killed, wounded, captured or missing by the time it ended.

 The Northern victory raised the morale of the Army and the public.
 President Lincoln wrote, “Now, if General Meade can complete his work so gloriously prosecuted thus far, by the literal or substantial destruction of Lee’s army, the rebellion will be over.”
-Meade did not aggressively pursue the enemy, and they crossed safely over the border into Virginia.
+Meade did not aggressively pursue the Confederates, and they crossed safely over the border into Virginia.
 The war dragged on for almost two more years.

 The Battle at Gettysburg ended just one day before the fall of Vicksburg.
 These two events have been called the turning points in the Civil War.
 The Confederacy lost all hope of European recognition and Lee’s army never again went on an offensive campaign.